-Israel Denial: Anti-Zionism, Anti-Semitism, & the Faculty Campaign Against the Jewish State, written and edited by Professor Cary Nelson of the University of Illinois at Urbana-Champaign, is a co-publication of the Academic Engagement Network and Indiana University Press.
+Written and edited by Professor Cary Nelson of the University of Illinois at Urbana-Champaign, this is a co-publication of AEN and Indiana University Press.
 Nelson has been a leading voice in speaking and writing against BDS influence in the academy and against anti-Israel boycotts on campus.
 In his book, Nelson marshals a tremendous amount of evidence to refute charges made against Israel and Israeli academic institutions by faculty proponents of the BDS movement.
 The book addresses the shoddy scholarship, questionable concepts, false analogies, and sometimes outright fraudulent claims advanced by BDS faculty activists.
 Nelson discussed his book during an evening roundtable at AEN’s May 2019 National Conference in San Diego.
 In addition to providing financial support to make the publication of the volume possible, AEN staff members helped edit and proof and volume and offered feedback to the author which was well received.
-AEN has distributed the volume at no charge to more than 200 faculty members in the AEN network plans on further disseminating it this coming year.
+AEN has distributed the volume at no charge to more than 200 faculty members in the AEN network and plans on further disseminating it this coming year.
 AEN members David Mikics and Monica Osborne reviewed Israel Denial for Tablet and the Jewish Journal, respectively.

-Word Crimes: Reclaiming the Language of the Israeli-Palestinian Conflict, is a Summer 2019 special issue of the journal Israel Studies, which will be reprinted as a book by Indiana University Press.
-Co-edited by Miriam Elman, Donna Robinson Divine, and Asaf Romirowsky (and featuring contributions by several other AEN members), the publication focuses on how Israel’s detractors in academia have manipulated vocabulary over the decades to advance their cause.
-In March, AEN extensively publicized a webinar, in which the three co-editors discussed their work.
-AEN also distributed copies of the journal at its National Conference in San Diego, and the three co-editors participated in an evening roundtable about the book.
+This Summer 2019 special issue of the journal Israel Studies, which will be reprinted as a book by Indiana University Press, was co-edited by Miriam Elman, Donna Robinson Divine, and Asaf Romirowsky, and features contributions by several other AEN faculty members.
+The publication focuses on how Israel’s detractors in academia have manipulated vocabulary over the decades to advance their cause.
+In March 2019, AEN extensively publicized a webinar in which the three co-editors discussed their work.
+AEN also distributed copies of the journal at its 2019 National Conference in San Diego, and the three co-editors participated in an evening roundtable about the book.
 The full introduction to “Word Crimes,” by Donna Robinson Divine, is available to read here.

-Poisoning the Wells: Antisemitism in Contemporary American Culture, Politics, and Education, co-edited by Corinne Blackmer and Andrew Pessin, two AEN members who have long been involved in combatting BDS on their campus and within academia.
-This collection of essays focuses on identifying and analyzing anti-Zionist and antisemitic currents within different groups (such as the media, academia, the LGBT community, religious groups, and the far left and far right) and includes contributions by six AEN members, in addition to Blackmer and Pessin.
+Co-edited by Corinne Blackmer and Andrew Pessin, two AEN members who have long been involved in combatting BDS on their campus and within academia, this collection of essays focuses on identifying and analyzing anti-Zionist and antisemitic currents within different groups, such as the media, academia, the LGBTQ+ community, religious groups, the far left and the far right, and includes contributions by an additional six AEN members.
 Among these are essays by Ken Waltzer and Miriam Elman.

-Anti-Zionism on Campus: The University, Free Speech, and BDS, co-edited by AEN members Andrew Pessin and Doron Ben-Atar.
-The volume, which was subvented by AEN, includes essays by several AEN members describing the adverse impacts the BDS movement has had on both faculty and students on campus.
+Co-edited by AEN members Andrew Pessin and Doron Ben-Atar, the volume, which was subvented by AEN, includes essays by several AEN faculty members describing the adverse impacts the BDS movement has had on both faculty and students on campus.
 Pessin and Ben-Atar wrote about the book for Tablet and did an interview in the Algemeiner.
 The book was also reviewed by AEN member Jarrod Tanny in the Jewish Review of Books.